nompelis/iznoSSL/protocol.md

 key rotations) or include some level of per-use obfuscation, it cannot be easily crypto-analyzed.
 While the motto is "in cryptography, everything should be open but the keys", proprietary protocols hold the advantage of obscurity.
-In this particular case, because the underlying cryptography is standardize, this is not "security via obscurity", but obscurity added to existing security guarantees.
+In this particular case, because the underlying cryptography is standardized, this is not "security via obscurity", but obscurity added to existing security guarantees.